 Nearly three millennia ago, the prophet Isaiah predicted that the Lord God of hosts would rise up one day and do a strange work on the Earth.
-Furthermore, he prophesied that when it came it would come as a destruction upon the whole earth (Isaiah 28:21-22).
-The last thing that mankind expects today is that the true and living God will actually rise up and initiate such an intervention.
-Yet, with one voice, the prophets of the Bible predict that is exactly what He will do.
-The book of Revelation is the most detailed of the Bible's prophecies concerning that fast approaching, supernatural intervention.
-The lion’s share of the book of Revelation (chapters 6 through 18) give us in-depth details about the events, personalities and sequences of that inevitable future day of reckoning in our world’s history.
+Furthermore, he said it would come as a destruction upon the whole earth (Isaiah 28:21-22).
+The last thing that mankind expects today is that the true and living God will actually intervene on the earth.
+Yet, with one voice, the prophets of the Bible predict that is exactly what He is going to do.
+The book of Revelation is the most detailed of the Bible's prophecies concerning that inevitable intervention.
+The lion’s share of the book of Revelation (chapters 6 through 18), give in-depth details about the events, personalities and sequences of that future day of reckoning scheduled for our world.

 Someone has dubbed the book of Revelation, The prophetic Grand Central Station of the Bible.
-That is a good way to describe it because all of the great eschatological themes of the Bible run to the book of Revelation like train-tracks to a central hub.
-Therefore, as far as prophecy is concerned, the book of Revelation is the most important and relevant book of the Bible … especially for us twenty-first century believers living way down here in these last days of world history.
+That is a good way to describe it.
+All of the great eschatological themes of the Bible run to the book of Revelation like train-tracks to one central hub.
+So, as far as prophecy is concerned, the book of Revelation is the most important and relevant book in the Bible … especially for us twenty-first century believers who are living way down here in what are most likely the last days of world history.

-On September 24, 2007, Mahmoud Ahmadinejad, the then current President of Iran (speaking in Arabic at Columbia University), began his remarks with this prayer:
+Back in 2007, Mahmoud Ahmadinejad, the then President of Iran was a guest speakers to the students of Columbia University.
+Speaking in Arabic, he began his remarks with this prayer:

 In the name of God, the compassionatee, the merciful … Oh, God, hasten the arrival of Imam al-Mahdi and grant him good health and victory and make us his followers and those to attest to his rightfulness.

-Meanwhile, around the globe, ISIS and other fanatic Islamic Holy Warriors continue to carry out their centuries old agenda of murdering and subjugating infidels (non-Muslims) as they await their Imam Al-Mahdi to come and fulfill their dream of Islam being the ONLY religion on planet Earth.
+Meanwhile, around the globe, ISIS fighters and other fanatic Islamic Holy Warriors continue to carry out their centuries old agenda of murdering or subjugating the "infidels" (non-Muslims) while they await their Imam Al-Mahdi to come and fulfill their dream of Islam being the ONLY religion on planet Earth.
 Over the centuries, thousands upon thousands of people have lost their lives to these fanatics.
 Their single purpose and unchanging ultimatum is that every infidel must convert to Islam or be exterminated.
 It is simple as that.
-The bombs they set off in Brussels (March 22, 2016), spotlights in no uncertain terms their goal and world-wide agenda that continues to be on the increase.

-Standing at the heart of Islam's hatred and in the way of its goals however, is the little nation of Israel.
+A major obsticle to Islam's agenda is the little nation of Israel.
 For decades, the eyes of the world have been drawn to this tiny country and its capital at Jerusalem.
 When Israel was established by the United Nations in 1948, for the first time in nearly two millennia large numbers of Jews began returning to their ancient homeland.
-Immediately, war erupted as surrounding Islamic states attempted to eradicate the fledgling new nation.
+Immediately, war erupted as surrounding Islamic states attempted to eradicate the fledgling new country.
 They were not successful, however.
 But, war after war has continued to erupt over that tiny land.
 Arabic nations, the Palestinians, and a host of Islamic fundamentalist terrorist organizations have done their best to destroy Israel but she has managed to survive.
 Today, her existence is threatened more than ever.
 As we speak, skirmish after skirmish is being fought from Gaza between Hamas (backed by Iran) and Israel which has resulted in hundreds of lives being lost.
-On every side, the red hatred of the enemies of the Jews continues to seethe and build, while a whole host of Islamic fascists continue to avow to push Israel into the sea.
-Iran's current crash program to develop nuclear weapons and ballistic missiles is predicated on this all-consuming goal, and the launching of their first satellite into orbit (2/8/2009), was a huge step in Iran’s ability to launch its nuclear weapons when they are completed.
+On every side, the red hatred of the enemies of the Jews continues to seethe and build, while a whole host of Islamic groups and nations continue to avow to push Israel into the sea.
+Iran's current crash program to develop nuclear weapons and ballistic missiles is predicated on this all-consuming goal and the launching of their first satellite into orbit in 2009, was a major step in Iran’s ability to launch their nuclear weapons when they are completed.